exercism/v3/languages/csharp/exercises/concept/expression-bodied-members/.docs/after.md

 [Ternary operators][ternary-operators] allow if-conditions to be defined in expressions rather than statement blocks.
 This echoes functional programming approaches and can often make code more expressive and less error-prone.

+The ternary operator combines 3 expressions: a condition followed by an expression to be evaluated and returned if the condition is true (the `if` part, introduced by `?`) and an expression to be evaluated and returned if the condition is false (the `else` part, introduced by `:`).

 ```csharp
 int a = 3, b = 4;
 int max = a > b ? a : b;